New & Used Mercedes-Benz GL: In Depth

-The Mercedes-Benz GL is a full-size SUV with three rows of seating and a price tag ranging from just over $60,000 to more than $100,000, depending on the model.
-The GL's big competitors are the Land Rover Range Rover, Lexus LX 570 and Cadillac Escalade.
-It's also one of three Mercedes models built here in the U.S.–in the brand's Tuscaloosa, Alabama assembly plant.
+The Mercedes-Benz GL-Class is a full-size luxury SUV that comes with three rows of seating.
+Pricing varies from $60,000 to $100,00, depending on model, making the GL compete with the Land Rover Range Rower, Lexus LX570, and the Cadillac Escalade.
+It’s one of three Mercedes models manufactured in the U.S. at the Tuscaloosa plant in Alabama.

 See our 2013 Mercedes-Benz GL-Class review for pricing with options, specifications, and fuel economy information